-We are connecting central Iowans to careers in health care.
+We are connecting central Iowans to careers in healthcare.

 Launched in January 2017, Central Iowa HealthWorks is a collaborative effort to train and support central Iowans seeking careers in health care.